How much money do you need to retire in Australia

 What factors affect how much money do you need to retire?

-When you’re wanting to work out how much money do you need to retire, you want to understand several key factors.
+When you’re wanting to work out how much you’ll need for retirement, you want to understand several key factors.
 These in turn are applied to a formula which can provide you clarity over the final number.

 Ultimately, when planning for retirement, it’s crucial to determine how much money you’ll need to sustain your desired lifestyle and cover your expenses.